 The Philosophical Apologist (PA), aka Bruce P. Blackshaw, is a Christian of many years who has a strong interest in philosophy, science and mathematics.
 He is particularly interested in philosophical arguments for the existence of God.

 The PA has university degrees in physics & mathematics, computer science and philosophy.
 Oh, almost forgot education.
 And yes, the PA has spent way too much time studying.
 In the latest news, as of April 2018, the PA has started a PhD in bioethics, specifically the ethics of abortion.

-Professionally, the PA runs a small, specialised software company which develops and sells encryption software to corporations around the world.
+Professionally, the PA is the co-founder of a small, specialised software company which develops and sells encryption software to corporations around the world.

 Internet apologetics can sometimes be nasty.
 The PA intends to employ the principle of charity, which is commonly cited in philosophy.
 It means when discussing an opponent’s arguments, they are given the best possible interpretation.
 Karl Popper, one of the greatest philosophers of science, always took the strongest possible interpretation of an opponent’s argument.
 In fact, he would strengthen their argument if possible.
 This would be the version of the argument he would then attempt to demolish.